mu-semtech/mu-javascript-template/TUTORIALS.md

 ‘app’ is a reference to the Express app while ‘query’ is a helper function to send a SPARQL query to the triplestore.
 There are functions available to generate a UUID, to escape characters in a SPARQL query, etc. A complete list can be found in [the template’s README](README.md#helpers).

-The mu-javascript-template uses the [sparql-client-2](https://www.npmjs.com/package/sparql-client-2) library to interact with the triplestore.
-Check this library for the response structure of the `query` helper.
+The mu-javascript-template uses http requests to query the sparql endpoint according to the SPARQL protocol via POST with URL-encoded parameters.
+The response will be formatted according to the [SPARQL Query results JSON format](https://www.w3.org/TR/2013/REC-sparql11-results-json-20130321/).

 ### Using additional libraries
 If you need additional libraries, just list them in a package.json file next to your app.js.
 It works as you would expect: just define the packages in the dependencies section of the package.json.
 They will be installed automatically at build time.
 While developing in a container as described above, you will have to restart the container for the new included packages to be installed.